Cardano-After-Dark/hydra-poc/docs/blog/ms1.md

 This instant finality eliminates the traditional blockchain gaming problem of waiting for block confirmations, creating a user experience comparable to traditional online gaming.

+### Transaction Hash Visibility

+An important technical consideration when working with Hydra is understanding the visibility of transaction hashes across different layers of the Cardano ecosystem.

+**Layer 2 Transaction Isolation**

+All gaming interactions and transactions that occur within the Hydra head exist exclusively on the Layer 2 (Hydra) environment.
+These transactions, including their associated metadata and smart contract interactions, generate transaction hashes that are only visible and verifiable within the Hydra channel itself.
+When participants send messages, execute game actions, or interact with smart contracts through the Hydra head, the resulting transaction hashes remain confined to the L2 layer.

+**Layer 1 Network Invisibility**

+These Layer 2 transaction hashes are not visible on the Layer 1 (Cardano preprod or mainnet) network.
+This is by design—Hydra's efficiency comes from processing transactions off-chain while maintaining the security guarantees of the underlying Cardano network.
+Only the head initialization, funding commits, and final settlement transactions appear on the Layer 1 blockchain.

+**Implications for Gaming Applications**

+This architecture has important implications for gaming development:

+- **Private Gaming**: Individual game actions remain private to Hydra head participants
+- **Transaction History**: Gaming interactions are lost when the head closes and settles to Layer 1
+- **Settlement Verification**: Final game outcomes are cryptographically verified on the main Cardano blockchain

 ## Challenges and Solutions

 ### Smart Contract Deployment Complexity